Print / Download Handout: English | French | Arabic | Punjabi

 When you see your doctor, they will ask you to describe the seizure in detail.
 They will want to know how long it lasted and how your child was moving during the seizure.

 The doctor will examine your child to look for a cause for the fever and to make sure your child is acting normally.
-If there is a clear cause for your child’s fever (e.g.: cough and runny nose), the doctor will usually not order any extra tests.
+If there is a clear cause for your child’s fever (like if they have a cough and runny nose), the doctor will usually not order any extra tests.
 However, if your doctor feels there is something wrong, they will order some tests to rule out other possible causes of seizures.

 Most children who look well after a short febrile seizure are safe to go home.
 A small number of children may need some tests or extra time to be observed in the emergency department before they are safe to go home.